infinum/android-collar/README.md

 ```
 Important: `outputPath` needs to have `/kotlin` or `/java` so we can know how to prepare package values for new generated classes.

-`.json` file has to be formatted in the same way as it is in `Sample` project.
+`JSON` file has to be formatted in the same way as it is in `Sample` project.
+Using `JSON` file is just a temporary as we will implement fetch of the file from remote data source in next release.

 To run the task you can:

-- Open `gradle` panel on right side, find `collarplugin` task group and run `collarGenerate` task
+- Open `gradle` panel on right side, find `collar` task group and run `generate` task
-- Type `./gradlew collarGenerate` in terminal
+- Type `./gradlew generate` in terminal

-Gradle task will generate classes prepared for the Collar lib.
+Gradle task will generate classes prepared for the Collar annotation processor.

 ## TODO
 - Add lifecycle aware screen tracking for AndroidX views